 To get the most from your retreat we will provide you with a list of helpful tips and tricks, including:

-• Consider what clothing helps you stay flexible for your movements.
+• Consider what clothing helps you stay comfortable and flexible for your movements.

 • Tell friends, family or housemates that you need some space and quiet time while you are attending your retreat.